Beautiful Math in SICP Part-1

 Exercises

-? good enough?
+• Does the above procedure work for very small/large numbers? i.e is the procedure good-enough? good enough?
 A way to resolve this issue is to notice how does guess changes in its value.
 If it changes too less then you can terminate.
-Implement this idea by yourself and test it. - Use the
+Implement this idea by yourself and test it.

 \[ \frac{x/y^2 + 2y}{3} \]